Emeritus Professor Sue Starfield

 My Teaching

-Sue Starfield is a Professor and was the Director of The Learning Centre at UNSW for 18 years.
+Sue Starfield is a Professor and was the Director of The Learning Centre, opens in a new window at UNSW for 18 years.
 She is co-author with Brian Paltridge of Thesis and Dissertation Writing in a Second Language: A Handbook for Supervisors published by Routledge in 2007.
 She was co-editor of the journal English for Specific Purposes from 2009-2014.
 She is the recipient of a 2008 Australian Learning and Teaching Council citation for an Outstanding Contribution to Student Learning for the development of a research-led innovative curriculum to support postgraduate research students' writing with significant impact on the field of postgraduate writing.

 Sue's current research interests include advanced academic writing, postgraduate pedagogy and issues of identity in academic writing and language learning.
 With colleagues from the University of Sydney, Sue and Pam Mort of The Learning Centre were awarded a 2006 Carrick Institute Competitive Grant – Creating a student-centred online learning environment for report writing in the sciences and engineering.